Agile-IoT/AGILE-Testbed/README.md

 following [the online tutorials](https://www.iot-lab.info/tutorials/).

 We assume basic [RIOT](http://riot-os.org) git and toolchain setup on your local computer.
-For newbies, we recommend following this [Getting Started documentation](https://github.com/RIOT-OS/RIOT/wiki).
+For newbies, we recommend following the beginning of this [tutorial](https://github.com/RIOT-OS/Tutorials/blob/master/README.md) (you can stop after completing Task 1).

 ### Using the SAMR21 as a 6LoWPAN border router

-Follow these [steps](6LoWPAN-Border-Router) to setup and start using an 6LoWPAN border router on a SAMR21 board attached to the AGILE Gateway in IoT-Lab.
+Follow these [steps](https://github.com/Agile-IoT/AGILE-Testbed/wiki/6LoWPAN-Border-Router) to setup and start using an 6LoWPAN border router on a SAMR21 board attached to the AGILE Gateway in IoT-Lab.